andrecalil/gocalc/README.md

 - **Known limitations.** No auth or rate limiting (API is open).
 No server-side persistence.
 No scientific functions beyond `sqrt`.
 No unit conversions.
 No BigInt / arbitrary precision — everything is `float64`.

+- **Equation doesn't clear on resolve.** This is by design, for when the user wants to do consecutive similar calculations.

 ## Testing

 **API:**